emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

    actions, so integrity of transmitted information and authentication of the origin may be needed.

-## Secure Energy Management

-   The standard must provide privacy, integrity, and authentication mechanisms for all actions addressed in Sections 5 through 8.
-The security mechanisms must meet the security requirements detailed in Section 1.4 of {{?RFC3411}}.

 ## Isolation of Insufficiently Secure Entities

    The standard must provide means to allow the isolation of entities